nilesr/pattern_based_images/readme.md

 	python3 generator.py [mode]

-`mode` can be one of `high`, `greyscale` or `all`.
+`mode` can be one of `high`, `greyscale`, `modulo`, or `all`.
 If left blank, it generates an image using the lowest bit of the result of the formula.
 If set to high, it will use the highest bit of the result.
-If set to greyscale, it will use the result of the formula as a shade of grey, truncated to one byte for png.
-If set to all, it will run all 3
+If set to greyscale, it will use the result of the formula as a shade of grey, truncated to one byte for png. modulo is just a special case of greyscale, where instead of truncating the return value, it modulos it by 2^8.
+If set to all, it will run all 4

 ### Examples